 During this particularly busy time of year, we ask that customers be patient as crews respond as quickly as possible to main break locations.
 Repairs are prioritized based on factors such as the volume of water leaking, the location, street conditions, and the number of customers experiencing service issues, like low or no water pressure, as a result of the break.
 There are even times when a crew is called from one location to work on another, more severe break.

 If you see a water main break or conditions of a known break worsen, contact our 24/7 Emergency Line at 216-664-3060.

 Since leaking water can freeze, creating hazardous conditions, we coordinate with local public works departments to apply salt when water from a break is creating a safety concern.
-If customers see a water main break or conditions of a known break worsen, they should contact our Emergency Line at 216-664-3060.
+Please remember to be extra careful when driving near a main break or worksite.
+Icy conditions make these areas especially hazardous for both drivers and our work crews.